 As I see it, there are three options for travel in South Africa: Public transport, self-drive or a group tour.
-In this post, I share the pros and cons of each way of travelling to help you figure out what would work best for you.
+In this post, I share the different ways of how to travel in South Africa, as well as the pros and cons of each way of travelling to help you figure out what would work best for you.

 Public transport in South Africa